georgiesinterlude/georgiesinterlude.github.io/_posts/2024-10-26-the-job-market.md

 subtitle: Just a Game to be Played
 ---

 You're probably reading this because you can't get that silly interview for that internship or entry level position.
 You probably spent a couple hours curating your resume to fit the needs of your desired firms and hearing nothing back from them.
 Well, I will tell you this right now, do not be discouraged.
 I'm not saying this to necessarily make you feel better.
-I am saying more as a slap in the face, because you genuinely can not afford to be discouraged.
+I am saying it as more of a slap in the face, because you genuinely can not afford to be discouraged.
 The more discouraged you are, the further you can fall behind.

 However, on a softer note, just remember it is not your fault.
 The oversaturated job market is to blame.